phat-hee/eeg__temporalgraph_ad_ftd_hc/README.md

 We do **not** own or redistribute the dataset.
 Please access and cite the original paper if you intend to use the data.

 ---

-# 🧠 EEG-Based Graph Neural Network Classification for AD, FTD, and HC

 ## 📘 Project Overview